Promoting Education And Finding Support For National Aphasia Awareness Month

 • The Aphasia Network, a nonprofit dedicated to supporting resources, such as their yearly Aphasia Camp Northwest

-• The Adler Aphasia Center, a network of New Jersey support centers that offer resources to their local communities
+• The Adler Aphasia Center, a network of New Jersey aphasia support centers that offer resources to their local communities

 Consider volunteer or caregiving work

 Caregiving jobs are in high demand in the US due to a significant population of older adults.
-Caregiving is sometimes necessary for people with this condition, as it often coexists with other effects of strokes or brain injuries.
+Caregiving is sometimes necessary for people with aphasia, as it often coexists with other effects of strokes or brain injuries.
 Caregiving often does not require a specialized degree.
 Although it can be challenging work, it’s a field that improves the quality of life for millions of Americans by creating better communications experiences.

 Learn more about neurology and its connection with speech

-This condition is typically caused by some form of damage to the language areas of the brain, often as the result of a stroke.
+Aphasia is typically caused by some form of damage to the language areas of the brain, often as the result of a stroke.
 Strokes occur when blood clots or vessels in the brain suddenly burst or become cut off from the rest of the neurological system.
 Brain injuries can also cause damage to these areas.
 When the temporal lobe is impacted, Wernicke aphasia may result.
 When the frontal lobe is impacted, Broca’s aphasia may result in no or some ability to speak.

 Understand the mental health impacts of aphasia